-DENVER - An insurer's notice of removal in a lawsuit involving coverage for repairs to water damage at a condominium association was timely, a Colorado federal judge ruled March 9 (Chateau Village North Condominium Association v.
-American Family Mutual Insurance Co., No. 14-01583, D. Colo.; 2015 U.S. Dist.
-LEXIS 28411).
+DENVER - An insurance expert may not offer opinions that conflict with a federal court's interpretation of an insurance policy's condominium enhancement endorsement in a breach of contract and bad faith lawsuit stemming from the insurer's denial of coverage for water damage, a Colorado federal judge ruled April 13 (Chateau Village North Condominium Association v.
+American Family Mutual Insurance Co., No. 14-01583, D. Colo.; 2016 U.S. Dist.
+LEXIS 49665).

 ROCHESTER, N.Y. - A New York federal judge on April 11 granted summary judgment in one of the remaining "body snatcher" cases, finding that a biologic implant provider did not directly interfere with a family's possession of their loved one's corpse and that the defendant is immunized by an organ donation law (Cyndia Kennedy-McInnis, et al. v.
 Biomedical Tissue Services, Ltd., et al., Nos.
 13-6545, 06-6410, W.D.
 N.Y.).

 DENVER - An insurer's biomechanical engineering expert was wrongfully disqualified from testifying as to vehicle dynamics, what happens in a rear-end collision and the nature of an insured's injury, 10th Circuit U.S. Court of Appeals ruled March 29, finding that a trial court failed to fulfill its gatekeeping function under Daubert v.
 Merrell Dow Pharm., Inc. (509 U.S. 579 ) (Patrick Adamscheck v.
 American Family Mutual Insurance Co., No. 15-1125, 10th Cir.; 2016 U.S. App.
 LEXIS 5753).